 What is etanercept?

 Etanercept is called a tumor necrosis factor (TNF) inhibitor because it binds and blocks TNF.
 TNF is a substance in the body that causes inflammation in the joints, spine, and skin.
 Etanercept is given as an injection directly below the skin.
-Etanercept is sold under the brand name Enbrel®.
+It is sold under the brand name Enbrel®.

-In contrast to the above study, most studies on etanercept use during pregnancy do not suggest an increase in the chance of birth defects.
-For example, a study published in 2017 found that 337 women treated with etanercept during pregnancy did not have higher rates of birth defects or miscarriage compared to similar groups of women who were not treated with etanercept.
-Rheumatologists responding to a study survey reported no increase in birth defects or miscarriage in 417 women exposed to etanercept or another TNF inhibitor during pregnancy.
+Miscarriage can occur in any pregnancy.
+A study published in 2017 found that 337 women treated with etanercept during pregnancy did not have a higher rate of miscarriage compared to similar groups of women who were not treated with etanercept.
+Rheumatologists responding to a study survey reported no increase in miscarriage in 417 women exposed to etanercept or another TNF inhibitor during pregnancy.
 About one third of these women continued to take the medication throughout pregnancy.

-At least six smaller studies (each looking at fewer than 100 women taking etanercept in the first trimester) have not found an increased chance for a pattern of birth defects above the background risk.
-There are two studies that included 319 and 344 infants whose mothers had taken etanercept during pregnancy reported a higher rate of birth defects compared to the infants of women with autoimmune diseases who did not take a TNF inhibitor during pregnancy.
-However, there was not a particular pattern to the birth defects, which is needed to show an association between the medication and the birth defects.
+Most studies on etanercept use during pregnancy do not suggest an increase in the chance of birth defects above the background risk.
+There are two studies that included 319 and 344 infants whose mothers had taken etanercept during pregnancy that reported a higher rate of birth defects compared to the infants of women with autoimmune diseases who did not take a TNF inhibitor during pregnancy.
+However, there was no pattern of birth defects, which can show a link between the medication and the birth defects.
 Also, the women who used etanercept might have had more severe disease than the women who did not use it, which could have affected their outcomes.

 In summary, most studies looking at etanercept use during pregnancy have not shown an increased chance for a pattern of birth defects.
 It is also reassuring that a large amount of etanercept is not thought to reach the developing baby during the first trimester when most of the baby’s major organs and body structures are forming.

 Like other TNF inhibitors, etanercept can cross the placenta and reach the developing baby beginning in the second trimester and even more so in the third trimester.
 The placenta is a temporary organ that develops during pregnancy and works as the blood connection between mother and baby.
 Limited information looking at the use of etanercept in the third trimester has not shown increased risks to the baby.
-The decision to use etanercept in the later part of pregnancy should be made with your healthcare provider and may be based on your condition and the severity of your symptoms.
+The decision to use etanercept in the later part of pregnancy should be made with your healthcare provider and may be based on your condition and the seriousness of your symptoms.